JackDanna/FogentRoleplayTemplate/README.md

 #### Disabling Characteristic

+Disabling characteristics represent flaws your character has.
+This is an essential part of every great character as everyone needs a shortcoming to overcome or a temptation to fall into.
+It should be noted that disabling characteristics can be remedied through narrative with the Narrator's approval.
+If Disabling Characteristics are gained mid-campaign, it should make intuitive sense for that character.
+Maybe they picked up an addiction, got their heart broken, have a new fear of a monster they've recently faced or are suffering the long-lasting impact of a serious injury they took.
+Regardless this should be a negotiation between the player and Narrator.

 |                     Name                     |                                           Description                                           |  Duration  |  Source  |
 | :------------------------------------------: | :---------------------------------------------------------------------------------------------: | :--------: | :-------: |
 |              Disabling: Amnesia              |                       Character is missing a large portion of their past.                       | Indefinite | Backstory |